xiaomi-tc/nats-streaming-server/README.md

     -hbf, --hb_fail_count <int>      Number of failed heartbeats before server closes the client connection --ack_subs <int>           Number of internal subscriptions handling incoming ACKs (0 means one per client's subscription)
           --ft_group <string>        Name of the FT Group.
 A group can be 2 or more servers with a single active server and all sharing the same datastore.
+          --encryption <bool>        Specify if server should use encryption at rest --encryption_key <sting>   Key for the encryption.
+If not specified, will look for NATS_STREAMING_ENCRYPTION_KEY environment variable

 Streaming Server File Store Options:
     --file_compact_enabled <bool>        Enable file compaction